imSamirOFFICIAL/Drive-Secure-Advanced-Arduino-Car-Safety/README.md

 #### 4. Engine Temperature Monitoring System::
 The LM35 Temperature Sensor monitors the engine’s temperature.
 If the temperature exceeds a certain threshold, the system alerts the driver and initiates safety measures to prevent overheating.

+#### 5. Odometer:
+The Odometer feature utilizes the A3144 Hall Effect Sensor to track the rotation of the car’s wheels.
+This data is then used to calculate the distance traveled by the vehicle.

 # NOTE: Connect all the components as per the code
 Here, SeatBeltPin and OdometerPin are `Hall Effect Sensor`, and AcceleratorPin is `Potentiometer`